 - For best results, perform the sensor cleaning with the camera placed upright and stable on a table or other flat surface. - Even if you repeat the sensor cleaning, the result will not improve much.
-Immediately after the sensor cleaning is finished, the [Clean now the remains disabled temporarily.
+Immediately after the sensor cleaning is finished, the [Clean now \] option remains disabled temporarily. - Dots of light may appear on images if the sensor is affected by cosmic rays, etc. By selecting [Clean now , -], their appearance may be suppressed (p.565).